Imaan Hadchiti

 In January 2012, he joined the cast of series 2 of Balls of Steel Australia where he stars as the "Short Tempered", reprising his comedic role.

 He also performed at Edinburgh Fringe Festival 2019.

-In 2022 he played the part of a Mayan God in Thor: Love and Thunder.
+In 2022, he played the part of a Mayan God in Thor: Love and Thunder.

+In 2024, he played Sergeant Lewis in the TV series Time Bandits.